-- The First Welfare Theorem holds only if all consumers and firms are price takers. - If some individuals or firms are price makers (they have the power to affect prices) then the allocation of resources is generally inefficient. - ∘ Why? - A firm with market power may be able to raise price above marginal cost by supplying less output than a competitor would.
+- The First Welfare Theorem holds only if all consumers and firms are price takers. - If some individuals or firms are price makers (they have the power to affect prices) then the allocation of resources is generally inefficient. - Mhys - A firm with market power may be able to raise price above marginal cost by supplying less output than a competitor would. - Thus, efficiency conditions are violated, and there is no maximization of social welfare.